Pokémon Ranger: Shadows of Almia: Plot

-Immediately after this realization, the Sinis Trio—three Dim Sun agents serving Blake Hall, Altru's president—attack the Ranger Union headquarters.
-They bribe Isaac into returning to save his sister.
-After the player and Keith defeat Blake's deputy Wheeler, the leaders of the Ranger Union plan an all out strike on Altru Tower, known as Operation Brighton.
-The two top rangers circle the headquarters, while Keith and the player would charge the tower, find the Yellow gem, rescue Isaac, and destroy the barrier.
-After this is accomplished, the player confronts Blake on the top of the tower, too late to prevent its full activation.
-With the Shadow Crystal's power, Blake summons a Dusknoir from Hippowdon Temple, but the player captures it and defeats Wheeler once more.
-Pushing the Incredible Machine into the unsafe "Level Dark", Blake summons Darkrai, the Shadow Crystal's protector; driven mad by the Incredible Machine, Darkrai breaks free from Blake's control, consumes him and Wheeler in a Dark Void, and goes on a rampage.
-The player uses the power of the Tears of Princes linked with their Styler to capture Darkrai and save Blake, which turns the Shadow Crystal into the Luminous Crystal, ending the mission.
-Professor Hastings arrives and reveals that Blake was born Wyatt Hall, and Brighton offered him to the Shadow Crystal and changed his name, a mistake Brighton came to regret when Blake drove him from Altru.
-Remorseful for his actions, Blake surrenders to Hastings and is taken to face justice.
+The Sinis Trio—three Team Dim Sun agents serving Blake Hall, Altru's president—attack the Ranger Union headquarters.
+They bribe Isaac into saving his sister.
+After the player and Keith stop them, the leaders of the Ranger Union plan an assault on Altru Tower, codenamed Operation Brighton.
+Top Rangers Sven and Wendy circle the headquarters, while Keith and the player charge the tower, find the Yellow gem, rescue Isaac, and destroy the barrier.
+The player confronts Blake on the top of the tower, however full activation proceeds anyway.
+With the Shadow Crystal's power, Blake summons a Dusknoir, but the player captures it.
+Pushing the Incredible Machine into the unsafe "Level Dark", Blake summons Darkrai, the Shadow Crystal's protector; driven mad by the Incredible Machine, Darkrai breaks free from Blake's control, consuming him into its Dark Void, subsequently going on a rampage.
+The player uses the power of the Tears of Princes linked with their Styler to capture Darkrai and save Blake, turning the Shadow Crystal into the Luminous Crystal.
+Professor Hastings reveals that Blake was born Wyatt Hall, and Brighton offered him to the Shadow Crystal and changed his name, a mistake Brighton came to regret when Blake drove him from Altru.
+Remorseful for his actions, Blake surrenders and is taken into custody.

-Peace returns to Almia and its inhabitants, and the characters enjoy a concert originally planned for Altru (played by the Go-Rock Quads from the original Pokémon Ranger) while the player returns home to his family.
+Peace returns to Almia, and the characters enjoy a concert originally planned for Altru (played by the Go-Rock Quads from the original Pokémon Ranger), while the player returns home.
 The game ends showing Darkrai circling the Luminous Crystal.
-In an epilogue mission, Kincaid reorganizes the remnants of Team Dim Sun under his own leadership.
-Now dubbed Team Debonairs, the revived organization attempts to revert the Luminous Crystal back into the Shadow Crystal by removing the Tears of Princes from their positions around it.
-With Darkrai's aid, the player thwarts Team Debonairs, ends Kincaid's ambitions and ensures a peaceful future for all of Almia.